dsba6010-llm-applications/baemax_tc/README.md

 📝 License

-Copyrights of the Baymax T&C Team
+Copyrights of the Baemax T&C Team

 Happy RAG-ing! 🎉